Cray-HPE/docs-sat/docs/release_notes/shasta_1.4_release_notes.md

 ## SAT Running in a Container Under Podman

 The `sat` command now runs in a container under Podman.
-The `sat` executable is now installed on all nodes in the Kubernetes management cluster (workers and masters).
+The `sat` executable is now installed on all nodes in the Kubernetes cluster (workers and control plane nodes).
 This executable is a wrapper script that starts a SAT container in Podman and invokes the `sat` Python CLI within that container.
 The admin can run individual `sat` commands directly on the master or worker NCNs as before, or they can run `sat` commands inside the SAT container after using `sat bash` to